Funding for Minority & Underrepresented Students

 - Prospective Students

 The Graduate School offers the following grants and fellowships in order to encourage diversity in doctoral programs at Carolina.
 If you are minority or underrepresented student, we encourage you to apply.

 The awards listed here are especially for minority and underrepresented students.
 In addition, you can apply for any of the funding from The Graduate School.

-The North Carolina Minority Presence Fellowship provides a stipend, tuition & fees, and health insurance for one year.
+The UNC Merit Fellowship provides a stipend, tuition & fees, and health insurance for one year.
 You are eligible if you are a student from an underrepresented group, a North Carolina resident, and applying for a doctoral program.
 Nomination only.

 North Carolina Native American Incentive Grant